jarrettmeyer/jarrettmeyer.github.io/_posts/2019-08-19-svg-morphing-elements.md

 ---
 title: SVG Morphing Elements
 layout: post
 date: 2019-08-19
 tags: d3js javascript
+description: Use SVG paths to transform between shapes
+thumbnail: /assets/images/svg-logo.svg
 ---

 On a recent project, I was asked to transform a traditional graph to something with a little more visual appeal.
 I would like to share how I accomplished that, and what the solution looks like.